-Romans

-Elective Unit.
-This unit examines Paul's most important theological work, his letter to the Romans.
-Students will be introduced to Paul's thinking on the concepts of sin, grace, law, judgement, predestination, salvation and blessing.
-Students are also introduced to another important central concern in Romans, that is the ongoing place of the Jews in God's plans.
+Romans Content Elective Unit.
+This unit examines Paul's most 1.
+The background of the letter important theological work, his letter to the 2.
+Why we need the gospel Romans.
+Students will be introduced to Paul's 3.
+How God meets our need thinking on the concepts of sin, grace, law, 4.
+The fruit of justification judgement, predestination, salvation and 5.
+The Christian and sin blessing.
+Students are also introduced to 6.
+The Christian and God's law another important central concern in Romans, 7.
+Life in the Spirit that is the ongoing place of the Jews in God's 8.
+The problem of Israel's unbelief plans.
+9. Jews and Gentiles in the plan of God 10.
+Love in action